Best Employer of Record in Thailand: Top EORs of 2026

 RemoFirst

-The best EOR providers for hiring in Thailand in 2026 are RemoFirst (starting at $199/mo), Multiplier (starting at $400/mo), and Remote (starting at $599/mo), based on our 10-category rating system covering 9 providers.
+The best EOR providers for hiring in Thailand in 2026 are RemoFirst (starting at $199/mo), Remote (starting at $699/mo), and Multiplier (starting at $400/mo), scored on The Borderless Standard, our 10-pillar framework, across 9 providers.

 Thailand's Labor Protection Act ties annual leave, sick leave, and termination notice to length of service.
 It needs to be built into the employment structure from day one.
 It's that kind of detail where differences between providers start to show.